jduncan-rva/anthos-lab/README.md

 * cleanup - this removes all filesystem artifacts and also all GCP artifacts that were created by a `deploy` command.

+* cleanupfs - removes all filesystem artifacts, but doesn't make any changes to your GCP workloads.

+* cleanupgcp - removes all related GCP workloads, but leaves the files on your filesystem untouched.

 * redeploy - this cleans up old clusters and redploys them as fresh instances.
   This is useful if you get something too far off line to repair.